jchuong/ios-webkit-debug-proxy/README.md

       make
       sudo make install

-Personally, my dependencies at thie time of this writing (Febuary 11, 2015) is:
+Personally, my dependencies at the time of this writing (Febuary 11, 2015) is:

     ideviceinstaller HEAD
     libplist 1.12